 In case of a denial, make sure to ask the consular officer the reason for the denial and make sure this denial is given to you in writing before you leave the Embassy/Consulate.
 This way you can address the US Embassy/Consulate's concern(s) if and when you return for a second visa interview.
 Additionally, in case of a denial, contact Office of International Education for advice and new forms, if necessary, before returning to the US Embassy/Consulate.

-Some visa applicants may be subject to security clearance checks.
-These checks may take 4 to 6 weeks to be processed.
+Some visa applicants may be subject to security clearance checks, often called "administrative processing".
+These checks often take 4 to 8 weeks to be processed.
 If you are notified that your visa application will be delayed because of administrative processing or security clearance, please email the Office of International Education with:

 - Copy of the paper notice given to you by the Embassy/Consulate